 With seven public trails covering 21 kilometres, Backus Woods is open to the public to enjoy year-round.
 The forest makes a great place to hike, snowshoe, ski, birdwatch and generally enjoy nature.

 NCC has installed interpretive signs throughout Backus Woods and on 30 signposts, quick response tags (QRs) link smartphone users to enhanced content.
 You can take a virtual tour of some of the features of Backus Woods by clicking here.
 Click on the trail map below for a larger version.

 For individuals with mobility challenges, motorized tours are also offered throughout the year.
 For more information, visit the Backus Woods Nature Destinations page.

-NCC acquired Backus Woods in 2011, and has been caring for and enhancing this unique habitat and beloved conservation destination ever since, thanks to the generous support of The W. Garfield Weston Foundation, TD Bank Group through the TD Forests Program, and the Government of Canada, through the Natural Areas Conservation Program.
+NCC acquired Backus Woods in 2011, and has been caring for and enhancing this unique habitat and beloved conservation destination ever since, thanks to the generous support of the Weston Family Foundation, TD Bank Group through the TD Forests Program, and the Government of Canada, through the Natural Areas Conservation Program.